andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 evaluators that use probability distributions.
 Using this app will help clarify the advantages and limitations of doing this.

-GroundSeer(tm) and these notebooks rely on the mathematics of Algebraic Geometry.
+GroundSeer&trade; and these notebooks rely on the mathematics of Algebraic Geometry.
 The explanation and demonstration of the core theorem used in this repository is [TheCoreTheorem.nb](./TheCoreTheorem.nb).
 The experiments in it explain how one can use the voting frequencies of three